 Supplì

 No Roman street food tour would be complete without supplì—crispy rice balls filled with meat ragù or other fillings.
 These are beloved snacks and a real taste of Roman street food culture.
-The crispy exterior gives way to a warm, flavorful center—perfect for a quick, satisfying bite.
+The crispy exterior gives way to a warm, flavorful center—great for a quick, satisfying bite.

 Savory Maritozzo